NicolasMRTNS/NicolasMRTNS/README.md

 - 📈 I have a passion for software development and a strong desire to learn new technologies.

-- ❤️ I love Vue, Java, Spring Boot, Kotlin, Zig and leaning new and exiting languages.
+- ❤️ I love Vue, Java, Spring Boot, Kotlin, Zig and learning new and exiting languages.

 - 💬 You can contact me on GitHub, [LinkedIn](https://www.linkedin.com/in/nicolas-martins-a7316212b/) or by <a href="mailto:nicolas.martins@hotmail.fr">email</a>.